 Once you submit your answers, they are compared to each personality trait to match you to a specific personality type.
 Then, you will receive a digital report that details your DISC type along with its general traits, values and preferences.

-This information, in turn, will help you to understand what job and work environment suit your personality type.
+This information, in turn, will help you to understand what work environment and career suits your personality type.

 Where can I take a DISC assessment?